 Most jobs will be enhanced because of automation and robotics.
 This includes improved safety for workers, more efficient work methods and innovation to improve quality.

 Where automation and other technology results in jobs being lost, companies work to retrain affected employees for other roles.

 What qualifications do I need to work in mining?

 The qualifications you need depend on the role you want.

-The MCA’s More to Mining Careers Guide includes information on the qualifications you need for different roles and how you can get them.
+The MCA’s Make Your Career in Mining careers guide includes information on the qualifications you need for different roles and how you can get them.

 In addition to qualifications and depending on the company and location where you work, you may also need specific vehicle licences, security and medical clearances.

 Yes.
 The minerals industry offers many interesting and rewarding long-term career opportunities.

 Almost all jobs in mining (95 per cent) are full-time roles.
 The roles in mining are diverse and there are opportunities to upskill and transition to new roles.

 As innovations like automation and robotics influence some changes in operations, new roles will be developed.